3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Introduction

+With most non-trivial proofs requiring long chains of correct reasoning, it is a challenge to generate them in one pass without mistakes.
+The addition of a search algorithm is common for addressing this~\citep{xin_deepseek-prover-v15_2024, wu_internlm25-stepprover_2024}.
+Under this paradigm, candidate tactics are generated and executed in the proving system, which (if successful) results in new subgoals to prove.
+This generates a tree of possible proof paths, where a search algorithm selects the most promising nodes to expand.
+The primary challenge faced by these approaches is the exponential growth in the number of proof paths, limiting the complexity of the problems that can be solved efficiently.
 Many of the generated tactics are equivalent, modulo variable renaming and other semantics-preserving transformations.
-See Figure~\ref{fig:tree} for a sample search tree from the ReProver~\citep{yang_leandojo_2023} system, where several semantically similar paths are explored, wasting valuable resources.
+See Figure~\ref{fig:tree} for a sample search tree from ReProver~\citep{yang_leandojo_2023}, where several semantically similar paths are explored, wasting valuable resources.
 Simple lexical similarity scores fail to cover the semantics (meaning) of a tactic, as captured by the effect of the tactic on the environment.
 For example, an expression and its negation vary by only a single character, but have a large semantic difference.
 It is therefore desirable to filter tactics by their semantic rather than syntactic diversity.
 In addition, many tactics lead to an execution error from the prover.
-From our experiments with miniF2F, we find approximately 75\% of tactics result in an execution error (Section~\ref{sec:transition_exp}).
-With the execution of tactics in the environment being expensive, this further restricts the space of proofs which can be explored efficiently.
+From our experiments with miniF2F, we find approximately 75-85\% of tactics result in an execution error (Section~\ref{sec:transition_exp}).
+As tactic execution can be expensive, this further restricts the space of proofs which can be explored efficiently.